Development of Botulinum Toxin-A service in Fife, Scotland

-This has been achieved with a significantly reduced number of children requiring a GA.
+Reviewing the service with the view to perform most of the injections under topical aesthetic/sedation has significantly reduced number of children requiring a GA.
 In 2009, 78% (N= 35) children required a GA for their injections.
 In 2011, only 21% (n =10) required a GA.
 Since 2012, this number has remained under 25% of total annual injections requiring a GA.

-Out of 26 parents (100%) 15 responded (58%).12 out of 15 parents (80%) felt they were either very well or well prepared for the injections under topical anaesthetic.
+From our survey, 15 out of 26 responded (58%).12 out of 15 parents (80%) felt they were either very well or well prepared for the injections under topical anaesthetic.
 No parent felt they were very badly prepared.